 Benefits of Having a BSN

 As health care continues to advance and patient needs become more complex, a growing number of hospitals are establishing new education standards for their nursing staff and only hiring nurses who hold a bachelor’s degree in nursing or higher.
+Hiring a greater percentage of BSN-educated nurses is associated with better health outcomes, including lower mortality rates.

 By earning a nursing BSN degree, you can start your career without interruption.
 While an associate degree nursing program teaches you the basics of nursing, it can fall short in developing your critical-thinking and decision-making skills.
 A bachelor’s degree nursing program cultivates these advanced skills and expands your education to include research, leadership and public health.